eth-cscs/abcpy/doc/source/README.rst

     :lines: 9
     :dedent: 4

 We are now done with specifying the complete structure of the models.
 Due to the graphical representation for bayesian networks, this can be called a *graph*.
+For more information, check the 'Structure of ABCpy' section.

 As in the 'Beginners' section, we now need to define a summary statistics to extract relevant properties of our data.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_network.py
     :language: python
-    :lines: 33-34
+    :lines: 34-35
     :dedent: 4

 We will also again need to define some distance measure.
 However, unlike before, we now have two data sets, and we will need to define an overall distance for the two of them together.
 ABCpy defines a *DefaultJointDistance* which uses logistic regression to compare each data set individually.
 All individual distances are then added and the result is divided by the number of data sets given.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_network.py
     :language: python
-    :lines: 37-38
+    :lines: 38-39
     :dedent: 4

 However, it is very easy to implement your own distances, in case this does not suit you.
 You can check out our code here to have a starting point on how to do it: INCLUDE LINK TO DISTANCES.PY